redhat-developer/vscode-server-connector/README.md

 -----------------------------------------------------------------------------------------------------------
 Contributing
 ===============
 This is an open source project open to anyone.
-This project welcomes contributions and suggestions !!
+This project welcomes contributions and suggestions!!

 Download the most recent `adapters-<version>.vsix` file and install it by following the instructions [here](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).